 Entries will be judged on a 1-5 scale across 3 dimensions:

 Additionally, a Popularity score will be calculated based on the number of votes an entry gets from the general public.

-There will be three groups of voters:
+There will be two groups of voters:

 In order for contestant scoring to be succesful, we need lots of contestants to vote.
 To encourage this, we will only show contestants the scores for teams that they have judged.
 So if you want to know how your app is doing relative to the competition, you will need to vote.